The News & Observer: Awards

-In the Winter of 1995 The News & Observer released a nine part series on the booming pork industry in North Carolina.
-The series covered environmental and health risk of the waste disposal systems used within the pork industry in the state.
-The award was presented to the paper for the work done by Melanie Sill, Pat Stith and Joby Warrick.
+In the winter of 1995, The News & Observer published a nine-part series on the booming pork industry in North Carolina.
+The series covered environmental and health risks of the waste-disposal systems used within the industry.

 Other publications

 The News & Observer Publishing Co. formerly published a number of bi-weekly newspapers that focused on local news in various triangle-area communities.
 These included: